dmkitui/slate/source/includes/_errors.md

-# Error Codes
+# Status Codes

 The Bucketlist API uses the following error codes:

-Error Code | Meaning
+Status Code | Meaning
 ---------- | -------
 400 | Bad Request -- Your request sucks
 401 | Unauthorized -- Your API key is wrong